Storm takes cold swipe at nation’s midsection

 There have been three instances of rotating outages during an Energy Emergency Alert because of weather events in Texas, with the first occurring in 1989, according to ERCOT.
 Energy demand in the Lone Star State is expected to hit an all-time high.

-On Monday evening, 3.8 million outages were reported in Texas — about 30 percent of customers in the state, according to poweroutage.us.
+On Monday evening, 4.3 million outages were reported in Texas — more than one-third of customers in the state, according to poweroutage.us.

-“Every grid operator and every electric company is fighting to restore power right now,” ERCOT President and CEO Bill Magness said.
+“Every grid operator and every electric company is fighting to restore power right now,” ERCOT president and chief executive Bill Magness said.

-Miller said the strain on Texas’s power grid was more reminiscent of the types of failures that could occur during a major hurricane.
+Miller, the Texas energy analyst, said the strain on Texas’s power grid was more reminiscent of the types of failures that could occur during a major hurricane.
 But even there, Miller noted, those hurricane-related power failures are usually limited to a specific corner of the state.
 This threat encompasses nearly the entire state.

 Jesse Jenkins, an assistant professor of engineering at Princeton’s Andlinger Center for Energy and the Environment, said the extreme weather pushed Texas’s energy capabilities past the breaking point as chilled Texans tried to heat their homes.